fdore/AngularJS-Boilerplate/README.md

 =====================

-Basic setup for AngularJS with RequireJS, Jasmine, Grunt.
+Basic setup for AngularJS with RequireJS, Jasmine, Grunt, and Bower.

 Simply clone the project, and you are ready to go.